Ch-aOS-Ch/Ch-aronte/README.md

   - starship
   - btop

-aur_pkgs: # <~ yeah, I sepparated them, this is a safety net for when you DON'T have an damn aur helper (how could you?)
+aur_pkgs: # <~ yeah, I sepparated them, this is a safety net for when you DON'T have a damn aur helper (how could you?)
   - 1password-cli
   - aurroamer # <~ Highly recommend, very good package
   - aurutils